CIA paying AT&T to provide call records - NY Times

 AT&T does not disclose the identity of the Americans calling from the United States, and masks their phone numbers when it produces the records, the paper said, quoting the officials.

-“We ensure that we maintain customer information in compliance with the laws of the United States and other countries where information may be maintained,” AT&T spokesman Mark Siegel said in an emailed statement.

-“Like all telecom providers, we routinely charge governments for producing the information provided.”

-Reporting by Sruthi Ramakrishnan in Bangalore and Alina Selyukh in Washington; Editing by Rodney Joyce
+AT&T was not immediately available for comment.
+(Reporting by Sruthi Ramakrishnan in Bangalore and Alina Selyukh in Washington,)